Dark room being illuminated by light-filled garden, symbolizing hope in platinum-resistant ovarian cancer (PROC)

 Scientists believe that cortisol may play a role in how tumors respond to certain chemotherapy agents in ovarian cancer

-Cortisol, known as “the stress hormone,” is a natural hormone in the body and is responsible for different things, like regulating your metabolism and managing how your body responds to stress.
+Cortisol, commonly known as “the stress hormone,” is a natural hormone in the body and is responsible for different things, like regulating your metabolism and managing how your body responds to stress.

 Cortisol activity may also affect how well certain chemotherapy agents work in ovarian cancer cells.